West Park Mall

 West Park Mall is an enclosed shopping mall in Cape Girardeau, Missouri.
-Opened in 1981, it is anchored by JCPenney (100466 sqft), Ashley HomeStore (80710 sqft), Old Navy, and Barnes & Noble.
+Opened in 1981, it is anchored by JCPenney (100466 sqft), Simple Home (80710 sqft), Sierra Trading Post, Ochs Powersports, PetSmart, and Ross Dress for Less, as well as junior anchors Old Navy, and Barnes & Noble.

 History

 The mall was built in 1981 by a partnership between St. Louis-based May Centers, Inc., and Cape Girardeau-based Drury Development Corp., developer of the Drury Hotel Chain, It featured Famous-Barr (later Macy's) and JCPenney as its anchor stores, with original tenants including Hallmark Cards, Foot Locker, Kay-Bee Toys, Claire's, Zales Jewelers, GNC, Waldenbooks, and Lerner New York.
 An 80,000 sqft Venture was added as a third anchor in 1984.
 Westfield Group bought the mall from CenterMark in 1993, and renamed it Westfield Shoppingtown West Park in 1998.

 The Venture store closed in 1998, the same year in which the mall owners proposed adding a fourth anchor store.
 The West Park Mall Venture store and another at Kentucky Oaks Mall in nearby Paducah, Kentucky both became Shopko in 1999, bringing West Park to 100 percent occupancy for the first time in its history.
 Shopko closed in 2001.

 Old Navy opened in the mall in 2004.
 A year later, the former Venture and Shopko space became Steve & Barry's.
 In 2006, Westfield sold the mall to Centro Watt (which in 2011 rebranded as Brixmor Property Group), who reverted it to its original name.
 Barnes & Noble was also added.